-SURF+TURF: MONTAUK is an endless summer classic and is a limited edition printing of 500 hardcover books.
-It sold at 27 book stores and shops through out Montauk, The Hamptons, NYC, Florida and Washington State and is now sold out.
+SURF+TURF: MONTAUK is an endless summer classic and was a limited edition printing of 500 hardcover books.
+It sold at 27 book stores through out Montauk, The Hamptons, NYC, Florida and Washington State.
+It is sold out.

 "An amazing, evocative project - the visuals are magnificent.” - Julie Grau Publisher, Spiegel & Grau/Random House